3 important local real estate laws in Bali

 How can foreigners buy land in Bali?

-1. Invest in property through a PT PMA: PT PMA (Perseroan Terbatas Penanaman Modal Asing) is a foreign-owned company that allows foreigners to buy property in Bali.
-Through a PT PMA in Bali, one can buy freehold or leasehold property.
+- Invest in property through a PT PMA: PT PMA (Perseroan Terbatas Penanaman Modal Asing) is a foreign-owned company that allows foreigners to buy property in Bali.
+Through a PT PMA in Bali, one can buy a freehold or leasehold property.
 This method is popular due to its safety and the added benefit of obtaining an Investor KITAS, a two-year residency permit.
+If you buy freehold property through a PT PMA, you must convert the land title to Hak Guna Bangunan (HGB).

 National regulations and local real estate laws in Bali can change.
 Given the complexities and potential pitfalls of buying property in Bali, it’s highly recommended to work with a local real estate agent to ensure a smooth and compliant transaction.